Mineralogy of Halides, Carbonates + SulfatesMineralogy of Halides, Carbonates + Sulfates

 Geology of Sulfites

-Gypsum and anhydrite are minerals that formed due to precipitation from saltwater.
-Anhydrite, in this case, is a product of gypsum dehydration.
+Gypsum and anhydrite form due to precipitation from saltwater.
+In this case, anhydrite is a product of gypsum dehydration.
 The volume of minerals precipitated can form giant rock bodies stretching for dozens of square kilometers.

-Some sulfite minerals like baryte, anglesite, and celestite crystallize in hydrothermal veins, in volcanogenic-sedimentary deposits, and even from the white and black smokers, hydrothermal vents on the seafloor near mid-ocean ridges.
-Celestite also occurs due to metasomatic exchange and anglesite as alteration products of sulfidic deposits.
+Some sulfite minerals like barite, anglesite, and celestite crystallize in hydrothermal veins, volcanogenic-sedimentary deposits, and even from black and white smokers — hydrothermal vents on the seafloor near mid-ocean ridges.
+Celestite also occurs due to metasomatic exchange.
+Anglesite can also occur as an alteration product of sulfidic deposits.

-Here is a small example of lead-bearing (Pb2+) minerals of different mineral classes we have already covered.
+Below is a comparison of lead-bearing (Pb2+) minerals from different mineral classes.
 You know that galena forms in hydrothermal ore deposits, while anglesite and cerussite occur in the oxidation zone of lead deposits, commonly formed by weathering of galena, PbS.
-Based on this simple example, you can see how mineral classes can change depending on the geological conditions.
+Based on this simple example, you can see how geological conditions can affect mineral classes.

 SulfideSulfiteCarbonate